Carlos III begins his reign

 Related News

 The new British monarch had already advanced as Prince of Wales his intention to change the religious component of the oath, in which the sovereign becomes Defender of the Faith as the new head of the Church of England, the official State.
-The ecumenical openness sought by Carlos was confirmed in an addition, in which he pledges to “foster an environment in which people of all faiths and beliefs can live freely.”
+The king’s ecumenical bent was confirmed in an addendum, in which he pledged to “foster an environment in which people of all faiths and beliefs can live freely.”

 The organizers made up the colors of the Ukrainian flag with the temple carpets.
-The king also commissioned new music, for a service with works by Bach, Handel or Bruckner and in which they repeated the English classics in royal ceremonies: Elgar, Walton, Williams, Purcel.
-Five choirs, an orchestra, military trumpet bands participated… Carlos chose his clothing, George V, and the princes of Wales, inspired by tradition.
+The king also commissioned new music, for a service with works by Bach, Handel or Bruckner and in which they repeated the English classics at royal ceremonies: Elgar, Walton, William and Purcell.
+Five choirs, an orchestra, military trumpet bands participated… Carlos chose his clothing, inspired by the habits of George V, and also that of the princes of Wales.

 voluntary loyalty

 Archbishop Welby sparked controversy last week by announcing that at the ceremony he would ask parishioners and coronation viewers via screens to swear allegiance to the king.
-The reaction was more negative than positive and the spiritual leader of the Church of England tried to reassure the population by paternalistically assuring that it was not compulsory but voluntary.
+The reaction was more negative than positive and the spiritual leader of the Church of England tried to reassure the population by assuring that he was not obligatory but voluntary.

-He read his proposal at the end of the religious service: “I now invite those who wish to offer their support to do so, with a moment of private reflection, saying together that God save King Charles at the end, or for those who have the words before them, let them recite them in their entirety».
-The attendants then replied: “I swear that I will be truly loyal to her Majesty, to her heirs and successors, according to the law.
+He read his proposal at the conclusion of the religious service: “I now invite those who wish to offer their support to do so, with a moment of private reflection, saying together that God save King Charles at the end, or for those who have the words before , that they recite them in their entirety».
+The attendants replied: “I swear that I will be truly loyal to her Majesty, to her heirs and successors, according to the law.
 God help me”.
 A Charles biographer said on Friday that the new king did not like Welby’s idea.

 Related News

-The most theatrical rites were, first of all, the anointing of the new king, with sacred oil brought from Jerusalem, carried out in a private and also sacred act behind a tapestry screen.
-And then the coronation itself, which is common in the history of many countries and territories and which in the British case requires golden robes for the king and a crown that weighs two and a quarter kilos.
+The anointing of the new sovereign, with sacred oil brought from Jerusalem, carried out in a private and also sacred act behind a tapi screen, preceded the coronation.
+It is common in the history of many countries and territories.
+In the British case, it requires golden robes for the king and a solid gold crown that weighs two and a quarter kilos.
 Queen Camila followed the same ritual of anointing and crowning.
 Hers is not new as was the case with previous consorts.

 The British media have highlighted, however, the heroism of Penny Mordaunt, Conservative deputy, government minister for relations with the House of Commons and president of the Privy Council that brings together the monarch and deputies.
-In the initial procession of the service and at the coronation she had to carry the Sword of State, more than one meter long and close to four kilos.
-Mordaunt would have designed the outfit for her and purchased it with her money, for she had no precedent for a woman carrying the ornamental weapon.
+In the initial procession of the service, the coronation and the final parade, he had to transport the Sword of State, more than one meter long and close to four kilos.
+Mordaunt would have designed the outfit for her and purchased it with her money, for there was no precedent for a woman carrying the ornamental weapon.

-Following the coronation, there will be a concert in Windsor this Monday and tens of thousands of festive neighborhood banquets, which gather around the historic event.
-The one hundred heads of state will begin the trip to other destinations, or the return one.
+An audience of foreign heads of state, the political ‘establishment’ and representatives of charities celebrated the coronation of a popular king, but one who cannot be compared in his first steps with the admiration aroused by the late queen.
+It renews, however, the comfortable feeling of tradition among most Britons.
+Neighborhood lunches will extend the celebration of the historic event with banquets and street parties this Sunday.
 In 1953 it rained more, but the mass of those gathered in front of Buckingham Palace enjoyed the appearance on the balcony of Elizabeth II and her family so much at 5:42 p.m. that they demanded an encore.
-There were five: at 7:20 p.m., 9:45 p.m., 10:40 p.m., 11:30 p.m. and midnight, after which the queen turned off the lights in the palace.
+There were five: at 7:20 p.m., 9:45 p.m., 10:40 p.m., 11:30 p.m. and midnight, after which the lights in the palace went out.
+After returning to Buckingham accompanied by a spectacular military parade, Carlos III perhaps evoked by greeting those gathered that he was two years old when he first appeared on that balcony.

 #Carlos #III #begins #reign